JobJPJoseph/Tekken-7-Frame-Data/Frame-Data/README.md

 to learn.

 ## Home Page
-This page will represent just general about the characters like their image and name.
+This page will represent just general info about the characters like their image and name.
+The page will contain a trailer from the game at the top.
+The main content in the center of the page the footer and the bottom.